The following essay was published in The DiSCOurser, Issue #6, Aug. 2, 1990, the newsletter for the SCO Toasmasters club.

 I have an idea that I feel strongly about and I would like you to be just as fired up about it as I am.
 How do I do this?
 I can plead.
 I can coerce.
 Or I can persuade.

-For example, Mrs. Fox feels that there are too many road kills on the road near her home.
+For example, Mrs. Fox feels that there are too many roads kills on the road near her home.
 She feels that the speed limit has something to do with this, so she decides that she is going to try to have the speed limit on the road reduced.
-She visualizes less animals dying on the road, but realizes that there will be no change in the death count if she doesn’t succeed.
+She visualizes fewer animals dying on the road but realizes that there will be no change in the death count if she doesn’t succeed.
 Although her motivation is animal preservation, her focus is the lowering of the speed limit.